How to easily list WordPress custom post types in a searchable table

-As WordPress has grown and evolved over time, more and more websites are using custom post types.
+As the WordPress content management system has grown and evolved over time, more and more websites are using their own custom post types (CPT).
 You can use them for any type of website content, from documents to events, and from products to portfolios.
 However, visitors may find it difficult to search for and navigate to your custom posts via WordPress’ typical blog-style layout and default WordPress search feature.

-In this article, we’ll discuss custom post types and explain why listing them in a table is a smart move.
-Then, we’ll provide steps on how to easily create a searchable list of any WordPress custom post type.
+In this article, we’ll discuss custom post types and explain why listing them in a WordPress CPT table is a smart move.
+Then, we’ll provide steps on how to easily create a searchable list or search form of any WordPress custom post type.
 Let’s get started!

 An introduction to custom post types